Nebukam/PCGExtendedToolkit/_sources/doc-paths/paths-write-properties.md

 {% include header_card_node %}

-The **Write Path Properties** nodes outputs a variety of useful points data, as well as path-level data; like direction between path neighboring points, averaged path direction, whether a path is concave or convex; that kind of stuff.
+The **Write Path Properties** node outputs a variety of useful points data, as well as path-level data; like direction between path neighboring points, averaged path direction, whether a path is concave or convex; that kind of stuff.
 {: .fs-5 .fw-400 }

 {% include img a='details/paths-write-properties/lead.png' %}